Directed by James Whitmore Jr.

 - Reckless Gun Usage: Xander picks up the tranquilizer rifle with his finger on the trigger, and points it at Oz's cage while talking about him.
 Willow gently takes the rifle away.

-- Red Herring: Oz, then Angel, then Debbie are set up as suspects before Pete's true nature is revealed.
+- Red Herring: Oz, then Mr. Platt, then Angel, then Debbie are set up as suspects before Pete's true nature is revealed.

 - Right Behind Me/Last-Second Word Swap: Oz is a cold-blooded...jelly donut?